Skip to content

 Parent Child Relationships

 A parent-child relationship in Torch is defined by the extraction process.
-A parent resource is one that is extracted first and may have child resources that depend on it (i.e. a referential chain).
+A parent resource group combination is one that is extracted first and may have child resources that depend on it (i.e. a referential chain).

 Goal of Cascading Delete